Bass Pro Shops Logo

 Bass Pro Shops Logo History

 Both the retail chain of stores and their original logo are the brainchild of billionaire businessman John L. Morris.
 True, at the beginning of his career, he barely made ends meet: he had to open his first outlet in a small closet in his father’s liquor store (called Brown Derby) and borrow 10,000 dollars.
-The company’s founder came up with a logo for her in the early 1970s.
+The company’s founder created a logo for her in the early 1970s.
 Of course, a lot has changed since then: the fish has realistic shadows, and its base has a texture.
 But it’s essentially the same sign inspired by the largemouth bass.

-Because Bass Pro Shops was historically associated with Brown Derby, John L. Morris wanted a derby hat, also known as a bowler hat, to be worn on the fish’s head.
+Because Bass Pro Shops was historically associated with the Brown Derby, John L. Morris wanted a derby hat, also known as a bowler hat, to be worn on the fish’s head.
 In the course of evolution, this element disappeared.
 The application, filed with the United States Patent and Trademark Office, notes that the hatless, multicolor perch emblem came into use on at least July 31, 1997.

 What is Bass Pro Shops?